 In 1066, William the Conqueror launched the invasion of England.
 He was able to defeat the Anglo-Saxon army at the Battle of Hastings and proceeded to gain control of most of England.

 However, he had to face stiff opposition from the local Anglo-Saxon and Breton populations, not only in 1066 but in subsequent years and decades as well.

 He, therefore, built a large number of castles which were meant to show the local populations that the Norman conquest of England was permanent.
 The castles also housed Norman military garrisons which could launch counter-attacks whenever a rebellion occurred.

 The earliest castle in England was built by the Normans in the year 1066.
 It was the time when Normans, under William the Conqueror, invaded England and launched the construction of a large number of castles.

 A castle is a combination of a fortified military structure and a residence.
-A typical medieval castle comprised of tall walls, well-fortified with towers and housed a military garrison, all contributing to the role of the castle as a military fortification.
+A typical medieval castle comprised of very high outer walls (curtain wall), well-fortified with towers, and housed a military garrison, all contributing to the role of the castle as a military fortification.

-It also housed an internal portion where the residential quarters of the owner of the castle and his family were set up.
+It also housed an internal portion where the residential quarters of the owner of the castle and his family were set up called the Castle Keep.
 In some cases, a castle served as a military fortification alone but this was rare.
-Most of the times, the castle was the fortified and well-guarded residence of the owning nobleman.
+Most of the time, the castle was the fortified and well-guarded residence of the owning nobleman.

-Castle walls in medieval period were usually 30 feet high with few notable exceptions.
+Castle walls in the medieval period were commonly around 30 feet high with few notable exceptions.
 This height pertains to the curtain wall which was the primary feature of defence on the castle’s exterior.

 The curtain walls were usually lined up with multiple towers and connected various apartments within the castle.
 In some cases, castle walls were much higher reaching as much as 44 feet in height.